Be your own barista! How to brew pour over coffee at home.

 Again, this one needs some time as the water passes through the grounds and extracts all the lovely oils and fragrances.
 Just be careful that you’re evenly distributing the grounds in the filter, otherwise the water may not run through it all.

-The V60 is great to try with a light roast – why not try the *link to a shop product here that we recommend*
+The V60 is great to try with a light roast – why not try the local coffee roasters.

 The V60 is responsive to numerous variables—more, in fact, than many other drippers on the market.
 This is because of three design factors: